By Joanne Jeffries. Last Updated 26th November 2021. Welcome to this guide to making a claim for a car accident in Belgium.

 - Lost Income.

-It might be possible to claim for any lost income caused by your car crash in France.
+It might be possible to claim for any loss of earnings caused by your car crash in France.
 For instance, if you need time off work to recover or to attend a medical appointment, you could look to claim back any lost earnings.
 For more serious injuries, that affect you in the longer-term, you could also claim for future lost income too.